Australian Society of Plastic Surgeons Breast Implant Information Update, Click Here.

 The entire consultation process typically takes about 45 minutes.
 After discussing your goals, going over your medical history, and performing a physical examination, your surgeon will give their recommendations.
 They will also inform you on what the recovery entails and risks associated with your procedure.
 Please feel free to ask questions at any point during your consultation.

 As your procedure gets closer, a second consultation is scheduled to go over your surgical plan to ensure you are happy with your decisions.

 What Does the Breast Implant Revision Procedure Involve?

 The exact procedure for breast implant revision depends on the issue being corrected.
 We handle a wide variety of issues including improvements in size or shape, high-riding or malpositioned implants, hardening of implants (capsular contracture), ruptured implants and other concerns.

-In general, the incision is made through the existing scar, the implant and the surrounding “capsule” is removed, a new pocket is created and new implants are inserted.
+In general, the incision is made through the existing scar, and the implant and the surrounding “capsule” are removed.
+If the breast implants are being replaced with new ones, a new pocket is created and new implants are inserted.
 The skin is closed with internal dissolvable stitches to minimise scarring.

-In some patients, an additional breast lift—a procedure referred to as a breast lift with implants—may be needed if the skin is loose, or the breast and nipples have dropped.
+In some patients, an additional breast lift or breast lift with implants may be needed if the skin is loose, or the breast and nipples have dropped.
 This would require additional scars.